cuthead/JavaScript-MD5/README.md

-you need give me five poly and two and
+you need give me five table and two and